spfuu/shSonos/README.md

             x-file-cifs%3A%2F%2F192.168.178.100%2Fmusic%2Ftest.mp3
             (unqouted: x-file-cifs://192.168.0.3/music/test.mp3)

             <volume> Plays the snippet with <volume>.
-The volume is setback  to its original value.
+The volume is set back  to its original value.
             If -1 i used, the snippet volume is set to the current volume of the sonos speaker

 		response: